Updated on August 17, 2022.

 Contact Allergy Treatments

 Insect bites pass along their saliva, which is often the source of an insect allergic reaction.
 While many insect bites can lead to reactions, flea bites are known to cause some of the worst reactions.
-To prevent fleas, there are several existing products you can use for dog skin allergies like this.
+To deter fleas, there are several existing products you can use for dog skin allergies like this.
 However, severe cases might require a stronger treatment, such as cortisone.
 Due to its strength, it should only be used under proper guidance.

 Shampoo therapy is one option used to treat skin allergies, as it can contain anti-inflammatory ingredients and can rinse out allergens that have accumulated on your dog’s coat and skin.
 If initial treatments are not effective, allergy testing should be performed.
 Allergy symptoms, such as scratching and licking, can cause secondary bacterial skin infections.
 In these cases, antibiotics may be prescribed to treat the infection.